 More than half of marketers who responded to HubSpot’s State of Inbound 2018 report said inbound gives them greater ROI than outbound; only 16 percent said the opposite.
 A previous State of Inbound report showed that the cost per lead was 61 percent lower in organizations that focused on inbound when compared to those who focused on outbound marketing.

 Of course, ROI isn’t the only statistic marketers care about.
 It’s also important to think about the time it takes to bring in a lead and the actual probability that they’ll become a paying customer.

 Outbound is faster to implement

 If you’re looking to implement a marketing strategy fast, outbound may be a more effective strategy.
 Inbound marketing is a decidedly long-term strategy.
 It takes time to identify the right keywords and the best channels to utilize.
-In many cases, it takes about 6 months to start seeing results from an SEO strategy, and even at that time, the results aren’t as great as they’ll get when that strategy is carried out even further.
+In many cases, it takes at least 6 months to start seeing results from an SEO strategy, and even at that time, the results aren’t as great as they’ll get when that strategy is carried out even further.

 Outbound also needs some time to gain traction and start seeing results.
 However, it’s generally faster to execute an outbound marketing plan, and the results may begin coming in quicker.

 If you’re seeking higher close rates, inbound is usually the way to go; SEO-generated leads have a 14.6 percent close rate, compared to just 1.7 percent for outbound practices.
 This makes sense, when you think about it: Inbound traffic has higher commercial intent.
 Those people made a conscious decision to visit your website, follow you on social media or download your white paper.
 They’re more likely to be viable customers than people who discover you through your outbound efforts.

 What inbound and outbound have in common